Karl, Get Out of the Garden!

 A book about poison ivy?
-Anita Sanchez writes of the surprising virtues of the despised plant in her new picture book Leaflets Three, Let it Be!: The Story of Poison Ivy.
-The book will be released in spring 2015 by Boyds Mills Press, for pre-K to grade 3.
+Anita Sanchez writes of the surprising virtues of the despised plant in her new children’s book, published by Boyds Mills Press.

 Beautiful illustrations by Robin Brickman highlight the amazing variety of wildlife that use poison ivy for food and shelter.
 And no, they don’t get itchy–only humans are affected by the toxic three leaves.
 Bees buzz in poison ivy flowers, gathering poison ivy nectar.
 Cardinals use poison ivy rootlets to line their nests.
 Insects roll themselves up in a snug blanket of poison ivy leaves while toads hunt and spiders spin webs in the shade.
 And birds by the dozens come flocking to a poison ivy feast of winter berries.

-Anita’s published books include Mr. Lincoln’s Chair: The Shakers and Their Quest for Peace, The Invasion of Sandy Bay, and The Teeth of the Lion: The Story of the Beloved and Despised Dandelion.
+Anita’s other published books include Mr. Lincoln’s Chair: The Shakers and Their Quest for Peace, The Invasion of Sandy Bay, and The Teeth of the Lion: The Story of the Beloved and Despised Dandelion.

 That’s where life shoves through, grows to the sun, flourishes.